BehnooshParsa/MTL-ERA/README.md

-# MTL-ERA: Multi-Task Learning Approach for Ergonomics Risk Assessment
+# MTL-ERA: Multi-Task Learning for Ergonomics Risk Assessment

 In this repository, we provide the details of the implementation of the following manuscript: <br> <br>